Leping08/ebike-experiences/README.md

-# eBike Experiences
+# EBike Experiences

-A website to shocase the eBike Experiences of Florida.
+A website to shocase the EBike Experiences of Florida.

 ## Installation